 Most gardeners know that spring and fall are good times for pruning perennials, but did you know that some flowering perennials also love a good summer haircut?
 It’s true!
 High summer temps can take a toll on our flowering plants, so it’s a kindness to cut them back a bit to give them a break and encourage additional bloom.

 But which plants like this?
 While it’s difficult (no, impossible) to write a definite article including every plant, here are some general guidelines to follow as you plan your summer pruning.
 Curious about a specific plant not mentioned here?
 Simply do an Internet search “(plant name) + summer pruning” and you’ll find additional suggestions.

 Deadheading: When you trim off the faded or dead flowers, the plant gets the message that you want it to produce more flowers instead of forming seeds.
-This works for many, but not all, perennials (again — perform that quick Internet search).
-In general, avoid cutting off developing flower buds if you can avoid it.
+This works for many, but not all, perennials (again — perform that quick internet search).
+In general, avoid cutting off developing flower buds if you can.
 Many flowers have blooms at the end of a longer stem, so be sure to cut back that entire stem to a thicker main stem or you’ll be left with a bunch of flowerless sticks in your plants.
-Good examples: purple coneflower, rudbeckia, beebalm, Shasta daisies, yarrow, and blanket flower.
+Good examples are purple coneflower, rudbeckia, beebalm, Shasta daisies, yarrow, and blanket flower.
 Some perennials, however, have buds forming on the same stem where a faded flower is — in this case, you’ll need to remove the individual flowers without removing the stem itself.
-Daylilies and balloon flower are among this group.
+Daylilies and balloon flowers are among this group.

 Light Pruning: Do you have perennials that bloom in the spring or early summer?
 Wait till they’re done blooming, then lightly shear them back, encouraging a denser, bushier growth habit.
 Moss phlox, evergreen candytuft, perennial alyssum, rock cress, and wall cress are good examples.